gatsbyjs/gatsby/docs/docs/tutorial/part-eight/index.md

 ## That's all, folks

 Well, not quite; just for this tutorial.
-There are [Additional Tutorials](/tutorial/additional-tutorials/) to check out for more guided use cases.
+There are additional [How-To Guides](/docs/how-to/) to check out for more guided use cases.

 This is just the beginning.
 Keep going!